ulissigroup/vasp-interactive/README.md

 ```

 **Notes**
-- The MPI process pause / resume has been tested on OpenMPI > 1.3.0.
+[^2]: The MPI process pause / resume has been tested on OpenMPI > 1.3.0.
 For some systems you may need to explicitly add the flag `--mca orte_forward_job_control 1`.
-- If your VASP commands are run by SLURM job manager's `srun` command, the signal is sent by `scancel` utility instead of forwarding to `mpirun` directly.
-Make sure you have access to these utilities in your environment
+[^3]: If your VASP commands are run by SLURM job manager's `srun` command, the signal is sent by `scancel` utility instead of forwarding to `mpirun` directly.
+Make sure you have access to these utilities in your environment.
-- Each pause / resume cycle adds an overhead of 0.5 ~ 5 s depending on your system load.
+[^4]: Each pause / resume cycle adds an overhead of 0.5 ~ 5 s depending on your system load.

 ### Enhanced interactive mode by patching VASP source codes